lonesloane/GraphXQL/README.md

 ## Acknowledgments

-- This work was made possible by...
+- A lot of inspiration was taken from the GraphQL.js implementation, especially the parser and the validation rules.